Film Review: “The Substance”

 But if you enjoy – or at least can tolerate – body horror, then boy is The Substance the movie for you.
 French writer/director Coralie Fargeat takes us on a wild ride that has to be seen to be believed, though her film will have you averting your eyes nearly as much as they’re fixated on the screen.

 Writing about the picture is tricky, since it holds so many surprises and jaw-dropping plot turns.
 But I’ll give you the basics.
 An aging starlet, Elisabeth Sparkle, played with intense ferocity by Demi Moore, is unceremoniously fired from her Jane Fonda-esque exercise show on her 50th birthday, as the producers search for younger talent.
 Fearing for her career and lamenting her lost youth, Elisabeth procures a mysterious substance that, upon use, will allow her to become a brand new, wholly separate woman.
-This second self is a young, vivacious, and beautiful 20-something–a “better version” of Elisabeth, per the promise of substance’s purveyors.
+This second self is a young, vivacious, and beautiful 20-something–a “better version” of Elisabeth, per the promise of the substance’s purveyors.

 Sue (Margaret Qualley) gazes out her window at a billboard for her new television show.